 Feeling bio-diversity curious?
 Our 10-day Galapagos Gay Cruise brings you up close to some of the most extraordinary critters on earth: finned, feathered or otherwise.
-Here’s our guide to the Galapagos animals you’re most likely to see on tour.
+Here’s our guide to the Galapagos animals you will most likely see on tour.

 Galapagos Animals: Sea